tii-racing/drone-racing-dataset/README.md

 python3 ./data_plotting.py --csv-file ../data/autonomous/flight-01a-ellipse/flight-01a-ellipse_cam_ts_sync.csv
 ```

-To visualize the FPV camera frame and label, use (and press SPACE to advance, CTRL+C to exit), for example
+To visualize the Arducam frame and label, use (and press SPACE to advance, CTRL+C to exit), for example

 ```sh
 cd scripts/